michagodfrey/space/README.md

 ```

-I'm happy with how React Responsive works.
+React Responsive.
+I'm happy with how how it works and think it will come in handy in the future.
 In this example, the desktop width is set and a simple ternary operator in the image source renders the appropriate image.

 ```js
   import { useMediaQuery } from "react-responsive";